wp-plugins/easy-wp-latex-lite/readme.txt

 = New in this Release =

-Compatibility checks for WordPress V3.7.
+Compatibility checks for WordPress V3.8.
+Admin page enhancements.

 == Upgrade Notice ==

-= 3.30 =
+= 3.40 =

-Compatibility checks for WordPress V3.7.
+Compatibility checks for WordPress V3.8.
+Admin page enhancements.

 == Screenshots ==